Syed Sajjad Hussain

-Early life and education
+Early life

 Hussain was born on 14 January 1920, to a Bengali Muslim family of Syeds in the village of Alokdia in Magura (formerly under Jessore District), Bengal Province to Syed Ahmad Hussain and Khurshida Talat Banu, who died when Hussain was five.
 When he was four, his parents moved to the Dhaka District.

+Education

 Hussain received his secondary education at Dhaka High Madrassah.
 He earned his master's in English from the University of Dhaka in 1942, earning a BA the year before in the same subject.
 During his masters studies, the East Pakistan Literary Society was founded by Hussain with him as chairman which aimed to disseminate the message of Pakistan and forge a distinct Bengali Muslim literary idiom and held a successful conference in 1943 and presided over a EPLS conference in 1944 in Calcutta; Hussain also contributed to a Bengali fortnightly called Pakistan as well as to other newspapers like Azad, which he was invited to contribute by the invitation of Abul Kalam Shamsuddin.
-Hussain was thus an active supporter of the Pakistan Movement in his youth and embodied the idealism of the youth during the 1940s.
-Indeed, when Muhammad Ali Jinnah visited Dhaka in the winter of 1936 on his mission to reorganise the Muslim League, Hussain had his first opportunity of hearing Jinnah and was immediately won over to the cause of Muslim nationalism.
-He was one of the first to welcome the Pakistan scheme in a letter to the Statesman of Calcutta in June 1941.
-Hussain remained dedicated to the idea and ideology of Pakistan throughout his life.
 He obtained his Ph.D. from the University of Nottingham in 1952, where he wrote a thesis on Kipling and India, later published as a book.